deanlorenz/llm-d-benchmark/dev_run/README.md

 run.sh \
   -c "$(realpath ./myenv.sh)"   `# use full path` \
   -w "shared_prefix_synthetic"  `# <name of the Harness Profile>.yaml.in` \
-  # -s 10000                     # uncomment to setup timeout on command line.

 ```

 Wait for test completion... ⏳ ... ⏳ ... ⏳ ...